29¢ V-Mail Delivers Letters

 The outbreak of World War II changed all this; ships no longer sailed on a regular schedule and enemy submarines lurking in the water made it impossible to guarantee delivery.
-Planes had to fly a roundabout route, which meant using more petroleum - already quite scarce.
+Planes had to fly a roundabout route.
+That meant using more petroleum which was already quite scarce.
 Since fewer flights were made, cargo space became extremely valuable.

 Recognizing that correspondence to and from the Armed Forces in battle zones was vital to the war effort, the Postal Department introduced its V-Mail Service on June 15, 1942.
 The service took its name from the “V for Victory” symbol developed during the war.

-Those sending messages by V-Mail used a special combination letter and envelope that received preferred sorting and transportation.
+Those sending messages by V-Mail used a special combination letter and envelope that was given preferred sorting and transportation.
 Specially designed forms were made available for free at stationery stores and distributed to service personnel overseas.
-V-Mail forms had space for a message on one side and instructions for sending on the other.
-Once sealed shut, they would apply a stamp or indicia.
-At first, people weren’t allowed to enclose any other items, but eventually the Post Office allowed people to send pictures of babies under a year old, or those that had been born after their fathers had left for their service.
-Military authorities would read all of the letters and censored them if need be.
+V-Mail forms had limited space for a message on one side and instructions for sending on the other.
+Once sealed shut, they would apply a stamp.
+At first, people weren’t allowed to enclose any other items, but eventually, the post office allowed people to send pictures of babies under a year old, or those that had been born after their fathers had left for the service.
+Military authorities read all of the letters and censored them if need be.

 Once received at the V-Mail stations, these letters were opened and then filmed at a rate of 2,000 to 2,500 per hour to be transferred to microfilm.
 About 1,600 letters could fit on one roll – making them about three percent of their original weight and volume.
 For instance – 150,000 regular letters would weigh about 1,500 pounds and fill 22 mail sacks.
 The same letters microfilmed weighed just 45 pounds and fit in one mail sack – which freed up valuable space for other items on transport planes.